lothartj/WAextension/README.md

 # WhatsApp Contact Exporter

-A Chrome extension that allows you to extract and export your WhatsApp Web contacts to CSV, vCard, or Excel formats.
+A Chrome extension that allows you to extract and export your WhatsApp Web contacts to CSV, vCard, or Excel formats

 ## Features